Geoffrey0107/Geoffrey-Duan/index.md

 This file is identical to train.csv, except we have withheld the weekly sales.
 You must predict the sales for each triplet of store, department, and date in this file.

 ## 1.1 Python model and data import
+Let’s begin , The data and the code can be found on my github link.

 ```markdown
 import numpy as np                               # 向量和矩阵运算